 - Aziz Theodoros School – still researching the mentioning of this school.

-- A former Armenian church near Hamam Cikmazi Sokak – now no evidence of existence between the apartment complexes.
+- A former Armenian church near Hamam Cikmazi Sokak – now no evidence of existence but lay between the apartment complexes.

 References